SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 ### Azure Subscription

-For Standard Billing container type, the developer admin needs to set up:
+For the Standard Billing container type, the developer admin needs to set up:

 - An existing SharePoint tenancy
 - An Azure subscription in the tenancy